Convex-Concave Min-Max Stackelberg Games: Introduction

-Without a minimax theorem, constrained min-max optimization problems with dependent feasible sets are more appropriately viewed as sequential, i.e., Stackelberg, games where the outer player chooses $\outer \in \outerset$ before the inner player responds with their choice of $\hat{\inner} (\outer) \in \innerset$ s.t.\ $\constr(\outer, \hat{\inner} (\outer)) \geq \zeros$.
-The relevant equilibrium concept is then a Stackelberg \cite{stackelberg1934marktform} equilibrium, in which the outer player optimizes their choice assuming the inner player will best-respond: i.e., optimize their choice in turn.
-We thus refer to constrained min-max optimization problems with dependent feasible sets as \mydef{min-max Stackelberg games}.
+Without a minimax theorem, a constrained min-max optimization problem in the dependent setting cannot be interpreted as as a \emph{simultaneous-move\/} (pseudo-)game, nor its solutions as (generalized) Nash equilibria: \footnote{Technically speaking, settings in which the players' actions are collectively constrained are not games but pseudo-games; see~\Cref{sec-app:GNE}.} Instead, they are more appropriately viewed as sequential zero-sum, i.e., \mydef{min-max Stackelberg}, games where the $\outer$-player (or the leader) chooses $\outer \in \outerset$ before the $\inner$-player (or the follower) responds with their choice of $\hat{\inner} (\outer) \in \innerset$ s.t.\ $\constr(\outer, \hat{\inner} (\outer)) \geq \zeros$.
+The relevant equilibrium concept is then a Stackelberg equilibrium \cite{stackelberg1934marktform}, in which the $\outer$-player optimizes their choice assuming the $\inner$-player will best-respond: i.e., optimize their choice in turn.
+We thus refer to constrained min-max optimization problems with dependent constraint sets as \mydef{min-max Stackelberg games}.